D2 (video game): Development

 Though at the time it was believed that D2 was nearly complete when Panasonic officially announced that the M2 was not going to be released, Eno later revealed the game was "about 50 percent finished".
 Following the abandonment of the M2, Warp began work on porting the game to the Sega Saturn.
 However, eventually Kenji Eno decided to abandon the original concept and create an entirely new game for the Dreamcast.
 At the March 1998 Tokyo Game Show, Warp passed out a flyer announcing that on May 23 D2 would be unveiled for a new platform.
 Though the flyer did not specify what the platform was, Warp's public relationship with Sega immediately led to speculation that D2 was being developed for the Dreamcast.

 In Japan, a demonstration version of D2 was packaged with another Warp-produced game, the Dreamcast remake of the Sega Saturn title Real Sound: Kaze no Regret.
 This early preview of the game, known as D2 Shock Demo, features modified opening credits and a "heads up display" compared to the completed game.
 Additionally, it contains a save file that copies to the Dreamcast VMU and unlocks a "secret movie" in the retail Japanese version of D2.
 This movie is a preview of the shelved M2 version of D2.
 It was removed from the North American version but can briefly be seen as an in-flight movie during the hijacking sequence.

 A playable animation demo of the M2 version of D2 was found and coded to run on M2 kiosk hardware in December 2019.
 It features the main character of the M2 version, Taren, executing the backflip sword slash seen in the alpha version of D2 previews from 1997.

 Release

 The game was released in Japan as one standard edition and three limited edition variants.
 The standard edition features Laura on the cover, while the limited edition covers are white, silver or black, respectively, for the Hope, Bliss, and Eclipse variants.
 The limited editions also included a calendar of the year 2000.
-It was jewel-case sized and printed on a single page of translucent plastic, colored either red, blue, or green.
+It was jewel-case sized and printed on a single page of translucent plastic, colored either yellow, red, blue, or green.